codefresh-io/cap-docs.codefresh.io/_docs/getting-started/csdp-introduction.md

     max-width="60%"
 %}

-#### Delivery Pipelines

-Delivery Pipelines are where all the magic happens in Codefresh.
-Our pipeline creation wizard removes the complexity from creating, validating, and maintaining pipelines.
-Every stage has multi-layered views of all the related Git change information for the pipeline.

-#### Workflows
-Drill down into a workflow to visualize the connections between the steps in the workflow.
-A unique feature is the incorporation of Argo Events into the workflow visualization.
-You get a unified view of Argo Events and Argo Workflows in one and the same location, the events that triggered the workflow combined with the workflow itself.

-#### Workflow Templates
-Codefresh provides full-fledged management for the Workflow Template resource, from optimizing existing Workflow Templates, to creating new ones, and testing Workflow Templates before commit.
-Select a Workflow Template from Codefresh Hub for Argo, or start with a blank template form.
-The **Run** option sugnificantly enhances usability.
-You can test a new template, or test changes to an existing template, without needing to first commit the changes.

- {% include
-	image.html
-	lightbox="true"
-	file="/images/whats-new/wrkflow-template-main.png"
-	url="/images/whats-new/wrkflow-template-main.png"
-	alt="Workflow Templates"
-	caption="Workflow Templates"
-  max-width="70%"
-  %}

 ### Third-party CI integrations

-If you have Hosted GitOps, you can still enrich your deplyments with CI information while retaining existing CI processes.
-Simply connect your CI tools for pipelines and workflows to Codefresh, and our new report image template brings in the infromation.
+If you have Hosted GitOps, and your own CI tools for pipelines and workflows, you can still enrich your deplyments with CI information without disrupting existing processes.
+Simply connect your CI tools to Codefresh, and our new report image template retrieves the information.
 For example, add the report image step in your GitHub Actions pipeline and reference the different integrations for Codefresh to retrieve and enrich the image with Jira ticket information.

 See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).